Mangu/AzureIoTHandsOnLabs/Module2/readme.md

 5. Read through the code, which is well commented, and make sure you understand what it is doing.

-6. Scroll down to line 17  (you can see what line you are own by typing “CTRL-C”).
+6. Scroll down to line 17  (you can see what line you are on by typing “CTRL-C”).
 Line 17 is where you enter the connection details you got from the “add device” process in the previous step.
 Copy/paste your host name, device id, and device key you copied into the placeholders (make sure to delete the < and > signs).
 Full screening ‘putty’ allows you to see more of the line at once.

     Values to change: